1/22

 nec posse Italia Teucrorum avertere regem?

-Scarcely out of sight of the land of Sicily, (the Trojans) were happily sailing into the high sea and churning up the foam of salt sea with their bronze (prows) when Juno, retaining everlasting wound her breast, (said) these (words) within herself: 'To think that I, defeated, should give up my purpose, and not be able to divert the king of the Trojans from Italy!
+Scarcely out of sight of the land of Sicily, (the Trojans) were happily sailing into the high sea and churning up the foam of salt sea with their bronze (prows) when Juno, retaining the everlasting wound beneath her breast, (said) these (words) within herself: 'To think that I, defeated, should give up my purpose, and not be able to divert the king of the Trojans from Italy!

 Quippe vetor fatis.
 Pallasne exurere classem